huri000/SwiftEntryKit/README.md

 *view2* won't be displayed!

 #### Display Duration
-The display duration of the entry (Counted from the moment the entry has finished it's entrance animation and until the exit animation begins).
+The display duration of the entry (Counted from the moment the entry has finished its entrance animation and until the exit animation begins).

 Display for 4 seconds:
 ```Swift